shediao/argparse.hpp/README.md

 | Required options      | ✅           | ✅                                              | ✅                                         | ✅                                                                                           | ✅                                         |
 | Option groups         | ❌           | ✅                                              | ✅                                         | ✅                                                                                           | ❌                                         |
 | Validation            | ✅           | ✅                                              | ✅                                         | ✅                                                                                           | ❌                                         |

+## Key Differentiator: Direct Variable Binding

+A significant advantage of `argparse.hpp` over many other C++ command-line parsing libraries is its approach to argument handling.
+Instead of requiring users to retrieve argument values through template functions like `parser.get<Type>("arg_name")` or `results["arg_name"].as<Type>()` after parsing, `argparse.hpp` binds flags, options, and positional arguments directly to user-defined variables.

+This means:
+-   **True Type Safety at Compile Time**: The types are known and checked when you define the arguments.
+-   **No Runtime Type Conversions/Casting for Access**: Once `parser.parse()` is called, the bound variables are populated directly with the parsed and converted values.
+You can use these variables immediately without needing `get<T>()`, `cast<T>()`, or similar accessor methods.
+-   **Simpler and Cleaner Code**: Accessing parsed values is as simple as using the variable itself (e.g., `if (args.verbose) { ... }`, `std::string filename = args.output_file;`).

+This design philosophy leads to more robust, readable, and maintainable code by leveraging C++'s type system more effectively for command-line argument parsing.

 ## Quick start